sekerr1/Pong-Game-for-FPGA-through-VGA-on-Basys2-Board/README.md

 This project was built on the Basys2 FPGA board using the onboard buttons as up and down control for player 1 and 2 (4 button for control), while Switch0 is used to initiate the start of the game for each round.
 Players scores are printed in the upper half of each players respective side.

-Code is written by Sean Kerr and Russell Merrick Version 1.0 - September 4th 2020